wbryan78124/Ubuntu-18.04-server-xmr/README.md

 ```
 sudo apt upgrade
 ```
-once its finished ad back to the prompt type:
+once its finished and back to the prompt type:
 ```
 sudo reboot
 ```